olizilla/oli.zilla.org.uk/_posts/2010-12-07-installing-git-on-debian-lenny.markdown

 **Oh wrinkly torment** I've just purged your grandmother.
 You were a youthful git 1.7 when we last met, what have I done to deserve this...
 Googling commences, hmm debian sources... yes yes, *git-core*, uh huh, **(obsolete)**, oh what have i done, [stackoverflow][so]... *git-core*... not you again, ...wait... what... backports you say? install lenny-backports-keyring you say? that all sounds a bit extreme, I just want git... hyperlinking now...

-[backports.debian.org][backports] is where it's at, to complete the quote at the top:
+[backports.debian.org][backports] is where it's at!
+To complete the quote at the top:

 > "...the software is a little bit outdated compared to other distributions.
 This is where backports come in.
 >
 > Backports are recompiled packages from testing (mostly) and unstable (in a few cases only, e.g. security updates) in a stable environment so that they will run without new libraries (whenever it is possible) on a Debian stable distribution."

-Be sure to check the instructions page which is a couple of steps simpler than the stackoverflow suggestion, or just read on...
+Go there and be sure to check the instructions page which is a couple of steps simpler than the stackoverflow suggestion, or just read on...

 Installing git 1.7 rather than gnuit or git 1.5 on Debian Lenny
 ---------------------------------------------------------------